Harry Potter and the Goblet of Fire poster

 Comparative Analysis

-Additional adventure films include Harry Potter and the Philosopher's Stone, The Bad Guys and Zoom.
-For more Mike Newell analyses, see Prince of Persia: The Sands of Time, Four Weddings and a Funeral and Mona Lisa Smile.
+Additional adventure films include The Black Stallion, The Bad Guys and Puss in Boots.
+For more Mike Newell analyses, see Prince of Persia: The Sands of Time, Mona Lisa Smile and Four Weddings and a Funeral.

 Plot Points by Act